“Thinking Christianly is thinking by Christians about

 First, Aldean is right in that large cities are places of increased crime and violence.
 All of his examples are from more recent times.
 Yet from the dawn of time cities have been places of violence and debauchery.

-After Cain murdered his brother, Abel, in Genesis 4, though he was cursed by God to be a fugitive and a wanderer on the earth” (Genesis 4:12), one of Cain’s first acts in his continued rebellion against God was to build a city which quickly devolved into a place of growing violence and evil as recorded in the succeeding chapters of Genesis.
+After Cain murdered his brother, Abel, in Genesis 4, though he was cursed by God to be “a fugitive and a wanderer on the earth” (Genesis 4:12), one of Cain’s first acts in his continued rebellion against God was to build a city which quickly devolved into a place of growing violence and evil as recorded in the succeeding chapters of Genesis.

-Those who live in cities are not more or less moral than those who live in rural areas or small towns.
-One of the major differences is accountability in crime and violence.
 In a city where there is an increased population there is anonymity.
-If you think that you have less chance of ever getting caught, you’re more likely to take a risk and make an evil choice.
+If you think that you have less chance of ever getting

-Hollywood knows this.
-It’s rare to have a popular crime show that takes place in a rural area or small town.
-Part of the mystery is peeling back the layers of anonymity of a larger population to find the guilty perpetrator.
+knows this.
+It’s rare to have a popular crime show that takes place in a rural

 It’s why the Church must see, as Tim Keller exhorted us, cities as needy mission fields in need of church plants.
 The early church radically transformed their culture because they focused on urban areas where it wasn’t safe and evangelism often met resistance and persecution.
 Yet the Church today has too often abandoned our cities.
 It’s why I appreciate Moody Church in Chicago and Bethlehem Baptist in Minneapolis.
 They’re serving in the heart of their cities and seeking to make a difference.